azurecitadel/azurecitadel.github.io/workshops/terraform/lab2.md

 1. Change the resource group's name to use `"${var.rg}"`
 1. Change the resource group's location to make use of the new `loc` variable
 1. Change the location for the storage account and link it to the resource group's location
-    * You need to use the exported attribute of the resource group stanza
+    * Use the exported attribute _location_ for the azurerm_resource_group stanza
     * Format: `"${\<provider_type>.\<terraformId>.\<attribute>}"`
+    * The [Terraform docs](https://www.terraform.io/docs/providers/azurerm/r/resource_group.html) for each provider type always show the exported attributes
 1. Save your files locally
 1. Run a `terraform plan`